SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/user-hierarchies.html.md

 ### Viewing user hierarchies

-In the “User” page, user hierarchies are indicated by an arrow left from the user icon.
+In the **User** page, user hierarchies are indicated by an arrow left from the user icon.
 Clicking on the arrow unfolds the user hierarchy.
 You can also fold and unfold the entire user hierarchy using the **Expand all** and **Collapse all** links on the top right.

 A small number next to the user name shows how many direct sub-users a user has.
 Sub-users are users that can be managed by their respective parent user and that have at most the permissions of that parent user.
 In the example below, the user "TestUser" has two direct sub-users.